prince-09/hrcm_backend/README.md

-Here's a `README.md` file for running the backend server and setting up the MongoDB environment variables.

----

 # Healthcare Revenue Cycle Management (HRCM) Backend

 This is the backend server for the Healthcare Revenue Cycle Management (HRCM) application.
 It is built using **FastAPI** and uses **MongoDB** for data storage.